 I’ve been in other groups over the years, most recently as a member of a Stanford program.
 Nowadays, the fellow members of a group are called “beta readers.”
 They’ll tell you what’s working and where they stumbled.
 Without feedback, a writer simply cannot self-correct for inconsistencies.
 By reading drafts of works-in-progress, we learn.

 Lately, I’ve realized that I’m in a good position to share some of the knowledge I’ve accumulated over many years.
-I could and have taught as an adjunct, and I’ve always been astonished at the pathetically low pay.
-Rather than go that route, I’m sharing the information on this blog that I would have shared with a group of ten or twelve aspiring writers, but this allows me a much greater platform.
+I could and have taught as an adjunct professor of Creative Writing, and I’ve always been astonished at the pathetically low pay adjuncts receive.
+Rather than go that route, I’m sharing the information on this blog.
+Ordinarily, I would have shared the information with a group of ten or twelve aspiring writers, but this allows me a much greater platform.

 I hope you’ll enjoy my posts and that you’ll leave comments or questions about topics you’d like me to cover.
 My primary goal is to help you write the best book you can write.